Ethnikos Piraeus F.C.: Crest and colours

 Ethnikos' crest has changed through times.
 The original club logo was a white cross in a blue coloured badge with the monotype E in the middle of the cross depicting the Greek flag.
-Later it was replaced by one with blue and white stripes having the club's name on the top of the badge.
-After the 2011 takeover of the club by Alexis Aggelopoulos, the logo was changed once again to a more "modern" looking one.
+Later it was replaced by one with five blue and four white stripes having the club's name on the top of the badge, again resembling the Greek flag.
+After the 2011 takeover of the club by Alexis Aggelopoulos, the logo was changed once again to a more "modern" looking one but with supporters's demand, the older one was restored.
 Throughout the entire club's history its colours were blue or cyan and white, to resemble the colours of the Greek flag.